Press enter to see results or esc to cancel.

 The working visitor visa in Mexico is once again considered a visitor visa in the country.
 However, this visa grants expats permission to work in the country for remuneration.
 The working visitor visa is the common visa type for expats working in Mexico on a temporary basis.

 Expats holding this particular visa can stay in Mexico for 180 days with authorization to work with remuneration in Mexico.
-However, this type of visa is once again non-extendable nor is it eligible to be converted into a proper Mexican working visa.
+It requires prior INM approval before consulate issuance and may be extendable or convertible to temporary resident status in some cases.

 The visa is issued and can only be obtained through the Mexican Consulate or embassy after getting approval from the National Immigration Institute